 Rifleman George H. Nussey was born in Breton, Yorkshire, England in October 1846, son of Joseph Nussey and Sarah Holmes.

-Its not know exactly when he immigrated to Canada however on 20 February 1869 he married Margaret Frear in Toronto.
-On 19 November 1869 they had a son George Henry Nussey.
+It’s not known exactly when he immigrated to Canada however on 20 February 1869 he married Margaret Frear in Toronto.
+On 19 November 1869, they had a son George Henry Nussey.

-According not the nominal roll in the regimental archives, Nussey joined the QOR on the 22nd October 1868 and was a member of No. 2 Company.
+According to the nominal roll in the regimental archives, Nussey joined the QOR on 22 October 1868 and was a member of No. 2 Company.

 He was employed as a machinist with Messrs.
 Dickey & Neill.

-*Gascoigne, who was understandably distraught, was arrested at the scene, however we have found no record as to what subsequently took place, such as a coroner’s inquest or a criminal trial to indicate his fate.
+*Gascoigne, who was understandably distraught, was arrested at the scene however, we have found no record as to what subsequently took place, such as a coroner’s inquest or a criminal trial to indicate his fate.
 Over two years later, the Regimental Orders of 18 May 1872 (page 212) indicate that Gascoigne was struck off strength having “left the limits.”
+He had been employed at the firm of Pellat and Osler, Brokers.